betapie/PythonCpp/README.md

     }
 }
 ```
-In fact this could even be templated and work with any STL container and work as long as
+In fact this could even be templated and work with any STL container as long as
 ```c++
 pycpp::isPythonBaseType<Container::value_type>::value
 ```